artsy/artsy.github.io/_posts/2021-04-15-testing-react-tracking-with-jest-and-enzyme.markdown

 comment_id: 680
 ---

-Recently, I needed to test a button that would make a tracking call using [react-tracking](https://github.com/NYTimes/react-tracking) and then navigate to a new page in a callback.
+Recently, I needed to test a button that would make an analytics tracking call using [react-tracking](https://github.com/NYTimes/react-tracking) and then navigate to a new page in a callback.
 This presented some challenges - I wasn't sure how to create a mocked version of react-tracking that would allow a callback to be passed.

-With some help from fellow Artsy engineers [Christopher Pappas](https://github.com/damassi) and [Pavlos Vinieratos](https://twitter.com/pvinis), I got the tracking to work.
+With some help from fellow Artsy engineers [Christopher Pappas](https://github.com/damassi) and [Pavlos Vinieratos](https://twitter.com/pvinis), I got the tracking and testing to work.
 Here's how we did it.

 <!-- more -->